batlover420/hash-map/README.md

 `HashMap` was benchmarked against `std::unordered_map` under the following specifications:

     Iteration
-    | time, in ms, to perform n unique insertions into a pre-allocated map
+    | time, in ms, to perform n unique insertion operations on a pre-allocated map

     Erase
-    | time, in ms, to perform n unique erase operations on a map containing n elements
+    | time, in ms, to perform n unique erase operations on a map containing n entries

     Lookup
-    | time, in ms, to perform n unique lookup operations on a map containing n elements
+    | time, in ms, to perform n unique lookup operations on a map containing n entries

     Bad Lookup
     | time, in ms, to perform n unique lookup misses on a map containing n entries